archie2345/Card_Management/README.md

 could use in memory H2 database but that is comparatively more to set up than firebase

 TODO
-MAKE SURE WITH ./gradlew the webpage gets opened on its own
+MAKE SURE WITH ./gradlew the webpage gets opened on its own - done seach security improve frontend

 REMEBER
 DO NOT PUSH THE JSON FILE WITH API KEY